chris-newsome/python-treehouse-techdegree-guessing_game/README.md

 # python-treehouse-techdegree-guessing_game
-Unit 1 Project - Python Guessing Game
+Unit 1 Project - Python Console Guessing Game

 The game is intended to allow the player to guess a secret number between 1 and 10 until they guess it correctly.